Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 • Lime Juice – This is optional but adds a bright flavor to the whipped cream and ties to all of the other flavors in the tart.

-• Fresh Fruit – As always, fresh fruit will deliver brighter and bolder flavor.
+• Fresh Fruit – As always, fresh fruit will deliver a brighter and bolder flavor.
 I used Pink Grapefruit, White Grapefruit, Oranges, and Lime.
 You can certainly use your favorite citrus fruits!

 Winter citrus cream tart bite on a fork

-• Make sure to use rolled oatsInstant oats and steel cut oats don’t make an appealing tart crust texture – in my opinion.
+• Make sure to use rolled oatsInstant oats and steel-cut oats don’t make an appealing tart crust texture – in my opinion.
 Those oats are better served for making breakfast oatmeal!

 • Refrigerate the can of coconut milk overnight – To allow the coconut solids to separate from the liquid.
 I provided a list of the brands of canned coconut milk I recommend above in the Ingredients Needed section.